Asif-Patel/AWS-WebApp-Hosting-Module/README.md

 > Provide your user credentials to terraform before deployment

 > The code was build with 0.14.7 (v14) version of Terraform which is compatible with mentioned v12

+> Probably you will receive an email from AWS for SNS subscription which will in future give you Monitoring alerts

 ---
 ## Design Considerations